FineUploader/fine-uploader/readme.md

 # Fine Uploader 3.1.1 (Released Dec.
 17) #
 ### 3.2 is planned for Jan.
 13 ###

+Interested in becoming a co-maintainer for Fine Uploader?
+Please read [my blog post on this topic](http://blog.fineuploader.com/2012/12/looking-for-second-fine-uploader.html).

 <br/>
 Actively developed by Ray Nicholus.
 Created by Andrew Valums.